 Ever thought, “If you’ve seen one Hawaiian island, you’ve seen them all?”
 Better think again.

 Each of Hawaii’s six main islands offers a unique experience that no other island can match.
-In fact, recent statistics show that one out of three visitors to the Aloha State visit two or more islands during their trip.
-For a growing number of vacationers, “island hopping” has become an exciting Hawaiian adventure in itself.
+In fact, recent statistics show that one out of three visitors to the Aloha State visits two or more islands during their trip.
+For a growing number of vacationers, “island-hopping” has become an exciting Hawaiian adventure in itself.

 The Big Island of Hawaii is exactly as its name implies.
 Encompassing 4,028 square miles, the Big Island is twice the size of all other Hawaiian islands combined!
 This island offers plenty of room to roam, and many opportunities to do so, from horseback riding and hiking to biking and fishing.
 What other island is large enough to hold five volcanoes, including the world’s most active volcano—Kilauea, which has been spewing molten lava since January 1983?

 For many visitors, Maui offers the ideal blend of sophistication and Mother Nature.
 It’s not as crowded as Oahu, yet more refined than its other sister islands.
 The Valley Isle has distinguished itself, perhaps, for being able to offer the best of all worlds.
 There is something for everyone here: family attractions (Maui Ocean Center), world-class performing arts (Maui Arts & Cultural Center), scenic wonders (Haleakala National Park) and hidden natural gems (the road to Hana).